Coppermine-SP/cloudinteractive-statuspage/README.md

 * [Configuration](#configuration)

 ## Features
-* Show the status of specific port responsivity.
+* Display the status of specific port responsivity.
-* Show the status of web servers.
+* Display the status of web servers.
-* Show some custom alerts or banners.
+* Display some custom alerts or banners.
+* Responsive UI.
+(Support mobile devices)
 * Hosting on IIS or Kestrel (Support Docker)
 * RESTFul API for status updates.